-Standby: The control continually checks for internal faults, circuit integrity and relay contact positioning.

-Starting Circuit: Upon a call for heat, the control verifies that the differential switch is in the proper position (open).
+- Standby: The ignition module (circuit board) continually checks for internal faults, circuit integrity, and relay contact positioning. - Starting Circuit: Upon a call for heat, the control verifies that the pressure switch(es) are in their proper positions.
 The control energizes the fan.
-Once operational static pressure is achieved, the differential switch will close initiating the ignition sequence.
-The glo-bar is powered and the gas valve opens after 45 seconds.
-If the flame is not sensed, the heater will attempt to re-ignite for a total of three (3) trials for ignition before proceeding to soft lockout.

-Single Stage Running Circuit: After ignition, the flame rod monitors burner flame.
+Once operational static pressure is achieved, the pressure switch will close initiating the ignition sequence.
+The hot surface igniter is powered and the gas valve opens after 45 seconds.
+If the flame is not sensed, the heater will attempt to re-ignite for a total of 3 trials for ignition before proceeding to soft lockout. - Running Circuit: After ignition, the flame rod monitors burner flame.
 If sense of flame is lost, the control closes the gas valve within one second and a new trial sequence (identical to the starting sequence) is initiated.
-If flame sense is not established within 8.5 seconds, the heater will attempt two (2) additional ignition sequences before proceeding to soft lockout.
+If flame sense is not established within 8.5 seconds, the heater will attempt two additional ignition sequences before proceeding to soft lockout.
 The control can be reset by briefly interrupting the power source.